 Ethical storytelling is not just about good stewardship in acquisition (interviewing)—often the biggest blunders occur behind the scenes: in the editorial process.

-Of all the steps, this stage of the process can be truly ridden with disasters where a story can be appropriated into something the contributor never intended.
+Of all the steps, this stage of the process can truly be ridden with disasters, where a story can be appropriated into something the contributor never intended.
 Take a look at some examples:

 “A friend of mine was asked to be the client speaker at a nonprofit organization’s fundraising event recently.
 She is an educated, compassionate, funny woman raising an equally smart and compassionate son.
 She wrote a beautiful speech that shared the story of her family, their triumphs, and how this organization helped them navigate a challenging moment.
 When she got edits back, the speech had been stripped of her individuality and personal successes.
 And language had been added to suggest she had not been helped by the organization, but rather saved by it.”

 – Kate Marple (“5 Ways for Nonprofits to Tell an Ethical Story,” Nonprofit Quarterly, October 22, 2014)

 “I thought I had consented to being edited with thoughtfulness and consideration—not having my work completely decimated and stripped of its essence by a vicious all-white editing team… I also did not expect the complete silencing and utter erasure of my voice.”

 – Yolanda Contreras (“Can Anybody Hear Me?
 How White Nonprofit Writing Standards Erase BIPOC Voices—and Why That Is Definitely Not OK,” Community-Centric Fundraising, November 30, 2020)

 Ideally, your editing team should reflect people from different backgrounds, including those who share identities and expertise with your program participants.

 But…what if it doesn’t?
 Or what if your editing team is…just you?